MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Triggers.md

 ## Anatomy of a trigger

+ A trigger is made up of a condition and one or more actions.
+Bot Framework SDK offers several triggers, each with a set of predefined conditions that examine either the eventName or eventValue.
+You can add additional conditions to a trigger, giving you additional control when the trigger executes.

 The Bot Framework SDK provides various pre-defined triggers designed to handle common event types.
 For example the `OnIntent` trigger fires anytime the [recognizer][8] detects an [intent][6].
 If you are using a [LUIS][7] recognizer it will also return a [prediction score][9] that measures the degree of confidence LUIS has for its prediction results.
 In order to increase the reliability and accuracy of your bot, you may only want to execute the `OnIntent` trigger if the confidence rating is 80% or higher.
 You can accomplish this by adding a _condition_.
 Triggers all contain an optional `Condition` property that when defined, must evaluate to _true_ in order for the trigger to execute.
 The `Condition` property is a string, but must contain a valid [adaptive expression][4] to work.
 The above examples `Condition` property would look something like: `Condition = "#<IntentName>.Score >= 0.8"`.
 Adaptive expressions enable sophisticated conditions that can handle virtually any scenario that you might have.

 All triggers also contain a list of _Actions_.
-Actions contain the code that will execute when an event occurs.
+Actions represent what your bot does in response to a trigger.
 This is the heart of the trigger.
 You can learn more about actions and what built in actions are provided in the Bot Framework SDK in the article [Actions in adaptive dialogs][2].

 ## Trigger types